Jeremy Pena Player Props: Astros vs. Athletics

 Jeremy Pena At The Plate

-- In 27.4% of his games this season, Pena has driven in at least one run.
-In nine of those games (10.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Pena has driven home a run in 23 games this year (27.1%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 34 games this season (40.5%), including multiple runs in eight games.
+- He has scored in 35 of 85 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.